zoelai428/Stochastic/README.md

 # Stochastik
-Final writing for the placement of stochastic, which follows the course of "Elementare Stochastik" at Uni Marburg.
+Final writing for the placement of stochastic, which follows the lecture of "Elementare Stochastik" at the Uni Marburg.